icyphox/site/pages/blog/hacky-scripts.md

 I realize that I'll have to make _more_ than one request to fetch the artist and track details.
 Nope, I need this to work fast.

-Last resort---Last.fm's API.
+Last resort -- Last.fm's API.
 Spolier alert, this worked.
 Also, arguably the best choice, since it shows the track status regardless of where the music is being played.
 Here's the script in its entirety: